thisismedium/md/docs/md.expect.rst

 .. module:: expect
    :synopsis: Very primitive type checking.

-This module implements a slightly more declarative and unified interface for these two scenarios:
+This module implements a more declarative and unified interface for these two scenarios:

 .. code-block:: python